United States Space Forces – Space: History

 In 2021, the United States Space Command began thinking about creating a subordinate command that streamlines space operations.
 Initial plans were to establish a Joint Force Space Component Command by combining the Combined Force Space Component Command (CFSCC) and Joint Task Force–Space Defense (JTF-SD).
 On 16 November 2022, General James H. Dickinson, U.S Space Command commander, ordered the creation of the Combined Joint Task Force–Space Operations (CJTF-SO), under which CFSCC and JTF-SD reported.
 U.S. Army Major General Thomas L. James served as acting commander of CJTF-SO until a three-star commander was nominated and confirmed.

 By 2023, no officer has been nominated as CJTF-SO commander.
 Meanwhile, plans shifted for the Space Force to create a new component field command to U.S. Space Command, the United States Space Forces – Space (S4S).
 It would be commanded with a three-star officer with the director of staff of the Space Force being downgraded to a two-star billet to make way for it.
 On 17 October 2023, U.S. Space Force Major General Douglas Schiess was nominated for promotion to lieutenant general and assignment as the first commander of S4S.
 As S4S commander, he would also serve as the combined joint space component commander (CJFSCC).

 Following the confirmation of Schiess's nomination, S4S was activated on 6 December 2023 by redesignating Space Operations Command West as S4S.
 CFSCC and JTF-SD were also inactivated.
 On 31 January 2024, a ceremony presided by General B. Chance Saltzman and General Stephen Whiting was held to commemorate the activation of S4S.

+During the Iran war that began on 28 February 2026, S4S was one of the elements of the Space Force involved in Operation Epic Fury.